Bhagavad Gita Chapter 8 Verse 11 Meaning

 Available in 28 languages

-This verse from Chapter 8 of the Bhagavad Gita highlights a practical insight: That which is declared to be Imperishable by those who know the Vedas, that which the self-controlled (ascetics or Sannyasins) and passion-free enter, that goal, desiring which celibacy is practised, I will declare to thee in brief.
+That which is declared to be Imperishable by those who know the Vedas, that which the self-controlled (ascetics or Sannyasins) and passion-free enter, that goal, desiring which celibacy is practised, This verse from Aksara Brahma Yoga speaks directly to the theme of remembrance, offering insight that deepens our understanding of the Gita's teaching.
+The connection between remembrance and the imperishable that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team